Prelude and Fugue in A minor, BWV 543: In popular culture

 The Oscar-winning Italian composer Ennio Morricone has described the relation between BWV 543 and the main themes of certain films he scored.
 In Alessandro De Rosa's 2019 book, Ennio Morricone: in his own words, Morricone described the main musical theme for the 1970 film Investigation of a Citizen Above Suspicion as an "ambiguous tango."
 Later he realized that it reminded him of the theme of The Sicilian Clan, released one year earlier.
 He remarked "[a]fter reflecting further on this resemblance, I then realized that the other theme as well was derived from my own idealization of Johann Sebastian Bach's Fugue in A Minor BWV 543.
 In search of originality, I found myself trapped in one of my deepest loves."

+BWV 543 is used prominently in season 1, episode 3 of the British crime drama Inspector Morse, "The Service of All the Dead."
+As the organist of St. Oswald's Church plays the Prelude in the episode's opening minutes, the first murder takes place.